MalikMamaev95/portfolio_website/README.md

     * Wait for the instance to be running and then SSH into it to generate and download the OpenVPN client configuration (`client.ovpn`).

 4.  **The Web Server:**
-    Once the `setup.sh` script completes, the test page of the website should be accessible using the EIP.
+    Once the `instance_setup.sh` script completes, the test page of the website should be accessible using the EIP.

 5.  **Connect to the VPN Server:**
     * Import the `client.ovpn` file into your OpenVPN client.